 Bunny Teeth & Diet

 Because bunny teeth are naturally designed to wear down quickly, it's important that they receive a proper diet.
-If not, it can rapidly cause serious problems with them.
+If not, it can rapidly cause serious problems for them.
 Natural food stuffs like grasses and other greens allow the teeth to wear down at a pace that is much more in line with living in the wild, whereas commercial products like rabbit pellets don't.
 That's because pellets are predominantly chewed with cheek teeth, not front teeth.
 This type of chewing grinds only a portion of the incisors, which often leads to tooth spurs that can eventually cause pain and the inability to eat properly.

 Healthy Rabbit Treats

 Providing a proper diet to your rabbit will ensure that their teeth won't need much in the way of care.
 This is achieved by giving them plenty of roughage to keep the incisors worn down.
 Chewing this kind of material also helps keep their teeth aligned.
-While your bunny should be regularly fed a vegetarian diet that is high in fiber, if you want to give them treats from time to time, just make sure they aren't laden with sweeteners.
+While your bunny should be regularly fed a vegetarian diet high in fiber, if you want to give them treats from time to time just make sure they aren't laden with sweeteners.
 Like kids, they love sugar, but only give it to them in the form of natural sources such as fruit or sweet veggies.
 This can consist of apple slices, small bites of banana or even dried pineapple, the latter of which contains an enzyme that helps break down ingested fur.

 Carrots and broccoli are good choices as well.
 Just don't overdo it with any of these sweet treats.
 A good rule of thumb is to adhere to the following: no more than one teaspoon of any of the above per 2 lbs. of body weight daily.
 Follow these simple rules and your bunny will benefit greatly from it and be grateful to you for it.